davidmreed/nonskating.club/content/guides/jam-timer.md

 **Starting state**: ⌚ Period Clock: Stopped, ⌚ Jam Clock: Stopped

 1. Checks for any requests for an Official Review.
+XXX
 2. Blows a rolling whistle to indicate the end of the period.

 **Ending state**: ⌚ Period Clock: Stopped, ⌚ Jam Clock: Stopped